 Doctors base the diagnosis of Osgood-Schlatter disease on an examination and the child's symptoms.

-X-rays Plain X-Rays X-rays are high-energy radiation waves that can penetrate most substances (to varying degrees).
-In very low doses, x-rays are used to produce images that help doctors diagnose disease.
-In high... read more of the knee may show the tibial tubercle has enlarged or has broken into fragments.
+X-rays X-Rays X-rays are a type of medical imaging that use very low-dose radiation waves to take pictures of bones and soft tissues.
+X-rays may be used alone (conventional x-ray imaging) or combined with... read more of the knee may show the tibial tubercle has enlarged or has broken into fragments.
 However, x-rays are generally not needed unless the child has other symptoms, such as pain and swelling that extend beyond the knee or pain that is accompanied by redness and warmth.
 These symptoms suggest another disorder, such as an injury or joint inflammation.

 Treatment of Osgood-Schlatter Disease

 Symptoms of Osgood-Schlatter disease usually resolve after several weeks or months.
 Avoiding excessive exercise and deep knee bending helps reduce pain.
 However, doctors do allow children with Osgood-Schlatter disease to continue to participate in sports or exercise even when they are in pain.